Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 There is one primary skin track that serves all of the runs on the West Side.
-From the main parking lot, cross Highway 40 to the base of Great Divide The skin track turns southwest through the trees to CDT West and then up to the summit of the West Side.
-A boot pack line heads directly up CDT West.
-You can skin to the top and decide where to drop in from there.
+From the main parking lot, cross Highway 40 to the base of Great Divide.
+The skin track turns southwest through the trees to CDT West and then up to the weather station near the summit of the West Side.
+You can climb to the top and decide where to drop in from there.
+A boot pack line may head directly up Mainline.
 [39.8026, -105.7867]

 31 - Wyskis Wonder – A fun glade run.
 Too far skier’s right goes into Pumphouse and Highway 40; skier’s left brings you back to CDT West.